"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Based on application, the market is segmented into flight operations & scheduling, aircraft, maintenance & engineering, passenger services & customer experience, crew management & training, and others.

-In 2024, the global market was dominated by the passenger services & customer experience segment in terms of application.
+In 2026, the global market was dominated market share of 36.95% by the passenger services & customer experience segment in terms of market share, with a market share of 36.95%.
 This is due to an increase in demand for cloud-based personalization, self-service kiosks, and real-time travel updates aimed at enhancing passenger experience.
-This segment is also expected to be the fastest-growing segment during the forecast period.
-Numerous airlines leverage AWS to handle real-time fare search demand across their website and mobile apps, ensuring that customers can easily book flights during peak traffic periods.

 • For instance, in June 2025, Iberia Airlines migrated its mission-critical systems to AWS to boost operational efficiency and reliability.
 The airline aimed at integrating AI to improve passenger experiences and accelerate innovation.

-By geography, the market is categorized into North America, Europe, Asia Pacific, Latin America, and Middle East & Africa.
+By geography, the market is categorized into North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.

-North America Aviation Cloud Market Size, 2024 (USD Billion)
+North America Aviation Cloud Market Size, 2025 (USD Billion)

-To get more information on the regional analysis of this market, Request a Free sample
+To get more information on the regional analysis of this market, Download Free sample

 • For instance, in June 2024, Southwest Airlines contracted with AWS to modernize its outdated IT systems and enhance operational efficiencies and passenger experience.
 This decision was made after the airline’s December 2022 IT meltdown, which caused over 16,700 flight cancellations.
 With this upgrade, the airline aims to improve passenger services and prevent future disruptions.

 Europe is anticipated to witness a notable growth in the coming years, driven by strong regulatory pressure for digitalization under EU programs such as SESAR (Single European Sky ATM Research), which requires airlines and airports to modernize operations.
 Major European carriers such as Lufthansa Group and Air France–KLM are investing heavily in cloud platforms to streamline flight scheduling, enhance predictive maintenance, and improve passenger services.
+The UK market is projected to reach USD 0.58 billion by 2026, and the German market is projected to reach USD 0.8 billion by 2026.

-The market in the Asia Pacific is growing significantly due to an increase in fleet expansion to meet rising air traffic, and surging demand for operational efficiency and cost-effective management.
+The market in the Asia Pacific is growing significantly due to an increase in fleet expansion to meet rising air traffic and surging demand for operational efficiency and cost-effective management.
 For instance, in June 2025, China Airlines announced its plans to invest approximately USD 2 billion to acquire up to 13 new aircraft, including five Airbus A350-900s and eight A321neos.
-Moreover, airlines across the region are deploying cloud-based systems to efficiently handle large volumes of passengers.

 • For instance, in July 2023, the Airports Authority of India (AAI) contracted with SITA to integrate cloud-based passenger and baggage processing technologies at 43 airports, with scalability to 40 more over seven years.
 The initiative upgraded over 2,700 passenger touchpoints, improving efficiency and self-service options while processing over 500 million passengers.